nyh/alternator-lb/README.md

 But the bulk of this repository is devoted to **client-side** load balancing.
-In client-side load balancing, the client is modified to connect to all Alternator nodes instead of just ones.
-Of course our goal is to require _as little as possible_ changes to the client.
+In client-side load balancing, the client is modified to connect to all Alternator nodes instead of just one.
+Client-side load balancing simplifies server deployment and lowers server costs - as we do not need to deploy additional server-side nodes or services.

+Of course, our goal is to require _as little as possible_ changes to the client.
 Ideally, all that would need to be changed in an application is to have it load an additional library, or initialize the existing library a bit differently; From there the usual, unmodified, AWS SDK functions will automatically use all of Alternator's nodes and not just one.

 We currently provide libraries to do exactly that in four programming
 languages: [go](go), [java](java), [javascript](javascript) (node.js), and